keiwenhuang/nba-data-forge/README.md

 A portfolio project showcasing data engineering and backend development through NBA statistics analysis.

 ## Project Overview
-Starting from an existing NBA analytics project, NBA Data Forge evolved into a comprehensive platform demonstrating:
+NBA Data Forge is a comprehensive data platform demonstrating:

-- Historical NBA data collection
+- Historical NBA data collection (2003-2024)
-- Automated data engineering pipeline
+- Automated data engineering pipeline with Airflow
 - RESTful API with analytics capabilities
 - Robust error handling and recovery systems

-### Data Sources
+### Data Sources & Disclaimer
+This project uses data from:
-- [Basketball Reference](https://www.basketball-reference.com/) - Web scraping for player data
+- [Basketball Reference](https://www.basketball-reference.com/) - Historical player and game data
 - [basketball_reference_web_scraper](https://jaebradley.github.io/basketball_reference_web_scraper/) - Python client for Basketball Reference data

+**Data Usage Disclaimer:**
+All NBA data used in this project is sourced from Basketball Reference for educational and demonstration purposes only.
+This project is not affiliated with or endorsed by Basketball Reference, the NBA, or any NBA teams.
+Please refer to Basketball Reference's terms of use for information about data usage rights and limitations.

-## Project Timeline & Status
+## Current Project Status

-### Phase 1: API Development
-- Utilized existing NBA dataset
-- Implemented basic FastAPI endpoints
+### Completed
+- Project structure and environment setup
+- Data collection infrastructure with error handling
+- Initial data quality analysis (523,825 game logs, 2003-2024)
+- Database schema design and implementation
+- Development environment with Docker and Airflow
+- Data transformation pipeline implementation
-- Created database models and schemas
+- Team name and location standardization
+- Data validation system
+- Loading optimization

+### In Progress
+- API endpoint implementation
-- Set up initial analytics features
+- Advanced analytics features

-### Phase 2: Data Engineering (Current)
-- Implemented web scraping infrastructure
-- Built data collection pipeline with recovery system
+- Incremental update system
-- Currently collecting historical data (past 20 seasons)
-- Developed checkpoint-based recovery mechanism

-### Phase 3: Planned
+### Planned
-- Complete historical data collection
-- Implement incremental data updates
-- Enhance API analytics capabilities
-- Add advanced statistical analysis
+- Performance optimization

 ## Technical Implementation
 ### Data Structure